torvalds/linux/Documentation/driver-api/usb/usb.rst

    flagging the end of bulk transfers using "short" (including zero length) packets.

--  The Linux USB API supports synchronous calls for control and bulk messages.
+-  The GNU/Linux USB API supports synchronous calls for control and bulk messages.
 It also supports asynchronous calls for all kinds of data transfer, using request structures called "URBs" (USB Request Blocks).